ionic-team/ionic-package-hooks/README.md

 * **author**: [@rolandjitsu](https://github.com/rolandjitsu)
 * **usage**: `<hook type="after_prepare" src="package-hooks/copy_google_services_config_files.js" />`
-* **function**: Copy `google-services.json` and/or `GoogleService-Info.plist` from the root of the project to Android/iOS platform specific required destinations to enable usage of [cordova-plugin-firebase](https://github.com/arnesson/cordova-plugin-firebase) when the build is done in Ionic Cloud.
+* **function**: Copy `google-services.json` and/or `GoogleService-Info.plist` to Android/iOS platform specific required destinations to enable usage of [cordova-plugin-firebase](https://github.com/arnesson/cordova-plugin-firebase) when the build is done in Ionic Cloud.
+Use [@ionic/app-scripts](https://github.com/driftyco/ionic-app-scripts) to copy the config files in `www` at build time (this hook will search for them at that location).

 ##### `ios9_allow_http.sh`